Best Indicators for Swing Trading

 - Help traders identify bearish and bullish trends by looking at the price trend, volume, and momentum, technical indicators that can reveal potential continuation or reversal moves in stocks.

 - Indicators help traders find entry and exit points within a stock.

 - Indicators can alert traders on different trends and patterns that traders need to know.
 For instance, some indicators can notify you directly when a stock breaks a key level.
-This can be helpful if you’re looking to get into or out of a trade at that level.
+Alerts can be helpful if you’re looking to get into or out of a trade at a specific level.